agx/stevia/README.md

 The purpose of Stevia is:

-- to allow experimentation without the risk of breaking end user systems
+- to make typing pleasant and fast on touch screens
 - be helpful when debugging input-method related issues
 - be quick and easy to (cross)compile
-- allow to move GObject bits and Widgets over to squeekboard easily if desired (hence provide API documentation)
+- to be easy to extend (hence the API documentation)

 Features: